BerendKemper/callback-queue/README.md

 				<summary>
 					<code>args</code>
 				</summary>
-				These initial arguments are passed over over to the <code>callback</code>.
+				The combination of the initial captured arguments that were passed over to the <code>push</code> method and the secundaire captured arguments that were passed over into <code>next</code> function from the previous <code>callback</code> in the queue.
 			</details>
 		</ul>
 		The asynchronous function to push into queue is the <code>callback</code> parameter.